Esfand

+Solar Hijri calendar: Cover of Najm al-Dawlah Isfahani's Persian Almanac.

 Esfand (اسفند, /fa/) is the twelfth and final month of the Solar Hijri calendar, the official calendar of Iran and Afghanistan.
 Esfand has twenty-nine days normally, and thirty during leap years.
 It begins in February and ends in March of the Gregorian calendar.
+Esfand corresponds to the zodiac sign of Pisces.

 Esfand is the third and last month of the winter season (Zemestan), and is followed by Farvardin.